Logo

 What happens if a diagram is not available?

-If you navigate to a diagram which is not available (for you) in the current stage, the following message will be displayed.
-In case there is an archived version of the diagram in the current stage, you can choose to navigate to the latest version.
+If you navigate to a diagram that is not available to you in the current stage, a corresponding message is displayed.
+If an archived version exists, you can use the link to open the latest archive entry.

 The message "The diagram is not available." is displayed here.
 It contains a link to navigate to the latest archive item.

-Diagrams may not exist in single areas for different reasons.
-For example, you receive this message while following a subprocess in the publication to another diagram, which itself has not been published yet.
-When navigating via deposited diagrams, you switch to publication if you are not already there.
+Diagrams may be unavailable for different reasons.
+This message often appears when you follow a subprocess in the publication stage to another diagram that has not yet been published.
+When navigating via linked diagrams, the system switches to the publication stage if you are not already there.

 What happens if a catalog item is not available?

-If you navigate to a catalog item which is not available (for you) in the current stage, the following message will be displayed.
-In case there is an archived version of the catalog item in the current stage, you can choose to navigate to the latest version.
+If you navigate to a catalog item that is not available to you in the current stage, a corresponding message is displayed.
+If an archived version exists, you can use the link to open the latest archive entry.

 The message "The catalog item is not available." and the link to the last archive item are displayed here.